 Jumbo And Micro Wheel-Patterned Braids

 Well, that’s another dramatic and stylish way to tame those kinks and curls into tight and curvy wheel-patterned braids.
 In case you want modernity speak through your hairstyle, this pattern will be your one-way ticket to the spotlight.
-Besides, this style will not only have all eyes on it but it will also keep you absolutely comfy with your locks.
 Just make sure that your braider doesn’t make them too tight.

 Long Lemonade Braids